dmarmor/epichrome/README.md

 ## New in version 2.4

-- Apps are now fully compatible with macOS 11 Big Sur and run natively on Apple Silicon
+- Apps are now fully compatible with macOS 11 Big Sur

 - Epichrome apps can now be edited by dropping them on Epichrome.app!